inforlife/process/issues/payoffs.md

 ## Name
 Few words that identify the improvement.

-An example of name is `optimize notifications`
+An example of name is `Optimize notifications`

 ## Description
 A summary of the concerns with the current design.